 Is workers’ comp the same as a lawsuit?

-No, workers’ comp is NOT the same thing as a lawsuit.
+No, workers’ compensation is NOT the same as a lawsuit.
 You don’t have to sue anyone to get your payout.
-It’s an insurance claim filed with the policy carried by your employer.
-Your boss does not pay workers’ comp out-of-pocket; their insurance covers it.
+It’s an insurance claim filed with your employer’s policy.
+Your boss does not pay workers’ compensation out-of-pocket; their insurance covers it.

 Can I lose my job because I filed for workers’ comp?

-No, employers don’t fight workers’ compensation claims and they can’t let an employee go simply for filing a claim.
-The insurance company may argue the details of your case but your employer takes no part in it.
-In fact, employers are happy to have workers’ comp because it protects them from being sued.
+No, employers don’t fight workers’ compensation claims and can’t let an employee go simply for filing a claim.
+The insurance company may argue the details of your case, but your employer takes no part in it.
+Employers are happy to have workers’ comp because it protects them from being sued.

 Do I have to prove negligence on my employer’s part?